anikasadiaOPT/OOAD-Design/README.md

 ## Introduction

-The aim of this project is to [briefly describe the purpose and objective of the project].
+This project aims to [briefly describe the purpose and objective of the project].
 It follows an object-oriented approach using UML diagrams and design principles.

 ## System Requirements

 - Programming Language: [Java/Python/C++]
-- Framework: [Spring Boot, Django, etc.]
-- Database: [MySQL/PostgreSQL/MongoDB]
+- Database: [MySQL]
-- Other dependencies: [List relevant libraries]

 ## Use Case Diagram